rmdezz/Minecraft-Autoclicker/README.md

 ## Minecraft Settings

-The name of the Minecraft client (Minecraft Client, Lunar Client, Badlion Client, etc.) and the inventory key used by the user in-game.
+Allows the user to change the name of the Minecraft client (Minecraft Client, Lunar Client, Badlion Client, etc.) and the inventory key used in-game.

 ![App Screenshot](https://i.imgur.com/eoC38VQ.png)